Introduction:

 About FatakPay:

-FatakPay provides virtual credit facilities for all.
+FatakPay provides virtual small credit facilities for all.
 It’s available on your phone and caters to your everyday needs in both online and offline formats.
 Payments are done seamlessly through UPI/QR codes.
 The solution provides an almost zero cost, free, quick, transparent and secure way to transact in a multilingual format with a Scan Now, Pay Later facility and easy repayment options.

 Link to FatakPay App: https://play.google.com/store/apps/details?id=com.fatakpay